+Violations involving non-disruptive devices and cell phone devices will result in the following disciplinary action: First violation will result in an After-School Detention.

+Second violation will result in an After-School Detention and parent pick-up of device.

+Third and Fourth violations will result in a Friday Detention and parent pick-up of device.

+- Fifth violation will result in Administrator discretion (Friday Det., In-School Restriction, Out-of-School Suspension).
+Failure to give the device to an adult will result in the next level of consequence being applied (based on the number of current violations). - Continuous violations will result in the loss of the privilege of bringing the device to school. - Possession of a cell phone while serving an In-School Restriction will result in a Friday Detention and parent pick-up of device.
+Multiple offenses will result in consequences applied at Administrator discretion.

-- 25. Computers/Technology Inappropriate use of computer hardware or software and/or misuse of other technologies will not be tolerated.
+25. Computers/Technology - Inappropriate use of computer hardware or software and/or misuse of other technologies will not be tolerated.
 Students who disregard Board Policy regarding computer and Internet acceptable use may have their use privileges suspended or revoked, and other disciplinary action taken against them.
-Students granted access to the Internet through the Tallmadge City School District assume personal responsibility, both civil and criminal, for uses of the Internet not authorized by Board Policy/Regulations. - 26.
-Violation of individual school/classroom rules Each learning environment has different rules for students.
+Students granted access to the Internet through the Tallmadge City School District assume personal responsibility, both civil and criminal, for uses of the Internet not authorized by Board Policy/Regulations.

+26. Violation of individual school/classroom rules - Each learning environment has different rules for students.
 Individual rules are for the safe and orderly operation of that environment.
-Students will be oriented to specific rules, all of which will be consistent with the policy of the School. - 27.
-Violation of bus rules Please refer to "Section VI Transportation" for bus rules. - 28.
-Disruption of the educational process Any actions or manner of dress that interfere with school activities and/or disrupt the educational process are unacceptable.
+Students will be oriented to specific rules, all of which will be consistent with the policy of the School.

+27. Violation of bus rules - Please refer to "Section V - Transportation" for bus rules.

+28. Disruption of the educational process - Any actions or manner of dress that interfere with school activities and/or disrupt the educational process are unacceptable.
 Such disruptions may include delay or prevention of lessons, assemblies, field trips, athletic and performing arts events.
-Disruption includes, but is not limited to the following: - a.)
-Use of verbal or non-verbal threats, intimidation, harassment, or sexual harassment. - b.)
+Disruption includes, but is not limited to the following:

+a.)
+Use of verbal or non-verbal threats, intimidation, harassment, or sexual harassment.

+b.)
 Continuously making noise or acting in any manner as to interfere with the instructor's ability to conduct the class or activity.

-STUDENT DRESS CODE
+29. Skipping class/school - "Skipping" is the act of intentionally missing class or school without permission to do so.

+a.)
+If a student skips school, s/he will be subject to a Friday Detention for the first offense.
+Subsequent offenses will receive consequences at Administrator discretion.

+b.)
+If a student skips class, s/he will be subject to an After-School Detention for the first offense (in addition, Academy lockdown will be applied if it occurs during Academy).
+Subsequent offenses will result in Friday Detentions.

-Students are expected to dress appropriately at all times.
+Dress Code - Students are expected to dress appropriately at all times.
 This includes special events, field trips and award ceremonies.
 Any fashion (dress, accessory, or hairstyle) that disrupts the educational process or presents a safety risk will not be permitted.
+Students may carry the school approved book bag to class.
+This is the only authorized book bag which is permitted to be carried during the school day.